anarayani/JDF-4345-NasTech/README.md

 - Users can RSVP multiple times instead of updating their existing RSVP.
 - RSVP options are available for past events, which should be disabled.
+- Some event calls are used to access rsvp count, and 0 rsvps are displayed.

 ---